-The demographic structure and dynamic have been in focus among Swedish scientists and politicians on several occasions during the previous century.
+The demographic structure of the Swedish population, and its dynamics, have been in focus among scientists and politicians on several occasions during the previous century.
 It is currently a prioritized issue because of the rapid increase in the number and percentage of old and very old people.
 This will have a big impact on society through increased demands on the health care system and through consequences for social security systems, including retirement age.
-A drastic reduction in the number of births in combination with a continuous reduction in mortality has led to the present population structure.
+A drastic reduction in the number of births in combination with a continuous reduction in mortality has led to the present – and will determine the future – population structure.

 The research area of ageing and longevity, its determinants and consequences is of major societal importance and at the heart of public health sciences.
 It is an area that links public health, epidemiology and demography.
-Sweden has unique data for research along these lines because of very long historical records and excellent current mortality data along with other relevant information.
+Sweden has unique data for research along these lines because of a very long history of health and mortality records and excellent current mortality data along with other relevant information.

 Aims of project